← Industry Insights

 What is Placement in Money Laundering?

-Placement is the first stage in the money laundering where illicit funds first enter the financial system.
-This Money Laundering stage is fraught with risk for money launderers as it involves the direct handling of cash or assets derived from illegal activities.
-The primary objective is to reduce the conspicuousness of the funds and to create a disconnect between the funds and their illicit source.
+Placement is the first stage in money laundering, where illicit funds are introduced into the financial system to make it harder to trace.
+This money laundering stage is fraught with risk for money launderers, as it involves the direct handling of cash or assets derived from illegal activities.
+The primary objective is to reduce the conspicuousness of the funds and create a disconnect between them and their illicit sources.

 The placement stage marks the initial phase in the conversion of illegal funds into what appears to be legitimate assets.
 It’s at this stage that those involved in money laundering strive to ‘cleanse’ the ‘dirty money’, making the funds appear less suspicious to banks and regulatory bodies.